 The Company has established an Audit Committee and a Remuneration Committee, each with formally delegated duties and responsibilities and with written terms of reference.
 At this stage of the Company’s development and size, the Board does not consider it appropriate to have a Nominations Committee and the Board will take decisions regarding the appointment of new Directors as a whole, following a thorough assessment of a potential candidate’s skill and suitability for the role and the ongoing efficacy of the Board.
 The merits of constituting a separate Nominations Committee will be kept under review.

 The purpose of the Audit Committee is to monitor the integrity of the financial statements of the Company.

-The purpose of the Remuneration Committee is to determine and agree with the Board the framework or broad policy for the remuneration of the Company’s Chairman and the Executive Directors as well as the composition of the Board itself.
+The purpose of the Remuneration Committee is to determine and agree with the Board the framework or broad policy for the remuneration of the Company’s Chairman, Executive Directors and Senior Management as well as the composition of the Board itself.

-The Remuneration Committee has three members, comprising Nigel Hamway, Michael Wigley and Bim Sandhu.
+The Remuneration Committee has two members, comprising Nigel Hamway and Bim Sandhu.

 Evaluating Board Performance

 Assessment of the Board’s performance and that of its committees will be undertaken by the Board as a whole, led by the Company’s Chairman.
 Although the Company has no formal procedure for measuring the effectiveness of the Board, the Board carefully reviews its effectiveness by reference to financial performance, adherence to budgets, succession planning and the overall growth of the Company and taking account of the opinions and insights of its auditors, nominated adviser, broker, legal and other advisers.
 The method of assessing Board effectiveness and performance will be reviewed on a continuous basis.